Written by Olivia Farrow, RD, MHSc

 - Behavioral-Environmental – knowledge/attitudes/beliefs, physical environment (access to food, food safety), etc.

-Then, check your “problem” statement by asking yourself the following questions:
+Check your PES Statement problem by asking yourself the following questions:

-- Can the dietitian improve this nutrition diagnosis?
+- Can I, as the dietitian, improve this nutrition diagnosis?

 - Is the most important problem addressed?